 for $i\in\{1,2\}$ where $\pi_i\in \Delta_{|\sA_i|}$ denotes the mixed strategy (policy) of agent $i$.
 However, since $\pi_{-i}$ is a mixed strategy, if player $i$ wants to be risk-averse against different possible realizations of the pure strategy $a_{-i}$ selected by $\pi_{-i}$, maximizing the expected utility may not be its desirable objective.
 Using the framework of convex risk measures \citep{follmer2002convex}, player $i$ minimizes a risk measure $\rho_{i,\pi_{-i}}(\E_{\pi_i}[R_i(a_i,a_{-i})])$ associated with $\pi_{-i}$.
 Leveraging the dual representation theorem for convex risk measures proposed in \citet{follmer2002convex}, prior work \citep{mazumdar2024tractableequilibriumcomputationmarkov} showed that the objective of player $i$ under risk aversion can be expressed as:

 here $D_i$ is a penalty function as a regularization term in addition to the reward term induced by $R_i$.
-We can alternatively interpret \eqref{eq:intro_risk_averse_objective} as follows: Instead of optimizing to play against player $-i$, player $i$ imagines an adversary (we call it adversary $i$), who decides $p_i$ that tries to minimize its expected payoff, while constrained by a term $D_i(p_i,\pi_{-i})$ not to be too far away from the true policy $\pi_{-i}$ of player $-i$.
+We can alternatively interpret \eqref{eq:intro_risk_averse_objective} as follows: Instead of optimizing to play against player $-i$, player $i$ imagines an adversary (we call it adversary $i$), who decides $p_i$ that tries to minimize its expected payoff, while constrained by a term $D_i(p_i,\pi_{-i})$ (representing some distance notion) not to be too far away from the true policy $\pi_{-i}$ of player $-i$.
 The parameter $\tau_i$ characterizes the degree of risk-aversion of player $i$, where larger $\tau_i$ indicates player $i$ to be more risk-averse by making the adversary less constrained.

-To incorporate the bounded rationality behavior in agents' strategies, we restrict their strategies to quantal responses, which can be realized by adding a proper convex regularizer $\nu_i$ to their objective function \citep{sokota2023unifiedapproachreinforcementlearning, mertikopoulos2016learning}.
+To incorporate the bounded rationality behavior in agents' strategies, we restrict their strategies to \emph{quantal responses}, a behavioral economics notion positing that agents make probabilistic decisions that assign higher probabilities to actions with higher utility.
+Quantal responses can be realized by adding a proper convex regularizer $\nu_i$ to their objective function \citep{sokota2023unifiedapproachreinforcementlearning, mertikopoulos2016learning}.
 Now the objective function for player $i$ becomes (to minimize):

 where $\epsilon_i$ is the temperature that captures the regularization strength of player $i$.
 Notice that in reinforcement learning, the regularization term $\nu_i$ (often set to be entropy) is already widely used to encourage the policy to be randomized for better exploration.
 When context is clear, we drop the dependence of $f_i$ on $R_i$ and simply write $f_i(\pi_i,\pi_{-i})$.